 On November 23rd, 1993, the already falling community suffered another tragic blow.
 St. Boniface All Grade School burned to the ground, luckily no one was injured but the damage had been done.
 Students were forced to attend classes in four different buildings.
 The Community Center, Orange Lodge, Church Basement, and St. Pats Hall were transformed into the classrooms.
 Students of all ages had to go from building to building for each class, in all sorts of weather.
 Four years of graduating classes held their graduation dinner and ceremony at the local club.
 Then, in February of 1997, after almost four years of fighting with the government Ramea had a beautiful brand new school.

 There still is fishing in the waters of Ramea, but no where near the scale that it once was.
 The fish plant is an eye sore, that is in need of serious repair, and a facility that most people only use to reminisce about days to gone by.
-The once booming economy is gone, and the population is hovering around the 700 mark, only half of what it was 20 years ago.
+The once booming economy is gone, and the population is hovering around the 500 mark, about one third of what it was 30 years ago.
 But the residents of Ramea are proud, proud of a rich past, and some who still believe to be a rich future.